State Same-Sex Marriage Laws: A Look Back

 New Hampshire legalized same-sex marriage after Governor John Lynch became only the second Governor to sign a bill (HB 73) that allowed same-sex unions.
 The new law extending marriage rights to gay and lesbian couples took effect on January 1, 2010.

-Same-sex couples in New Jersey became eligible for marriage licenses in 2013, following a Supreme Court of New Jersey's ruling that denying gay marriage violated New Jersey's constitution.
+Same-sex couples in New Jersey became eligible for marriage licenses in 2013, following the New Jersey Supreme Court's refusal to stay a lower court's ruling that denying gay marriage violated New Jersey's constitution.
 The ruling was in response to the U.S. Supreme Court decision overturning the Defense of Marriage Act (DOMA).

 New Mexico's Supreme Court ruled on Dec.
 19, 2013, that the statutes prohibiting gays and lesbians from marrying violated both the state and federal constitutions.
 Since New Mexico's constitution does not expressly define marriage as between a man and a woman, the Court's opinion immediately legalized same-sex marriage in the state.

-On June 24, 2011, New York officially enacted the Marriage Equality Act, becoming the sixth state in the United States to legalize same sex marriages.
-The legislation passed after several weeks of intense negotiations and fund raising and lobbying efforts on both sides of the issues.
+On June 24, 2011, New York officially enacted the Marriage Equality Act, becoming the sixth state in the United States to legalize same-sex marriages.
+The legislation passed after several weeks of intense negotiations and fundraising and lobbying efforts on both sides of the issue.

 The state has recognized same-sex marriage since October 2014 when a federal court decided in General Synod of the United Church of Christ v.
 Cooper that North Carolina's denial of marriage rights to same-sex couples was unconstitutional.